ryan1153/ryan1153.github.io/_includes/about/en.md

-> But some of us are looking at star.
+> War does not determine who is right - only who is left.

-Hi, I am _@Ryan
+Hi, I am _@czqu